Independent Commission Against Corruption (New South Wales): History

-On 6 May 2015, the NSW government rushed through the parliament, with all-party support, a bill to amend the Independent Commission Against Corruption Act; the amendments were brought into effect immediately.
-The Independent Commission Against Corruption Amendment (Validation) Act 2015 (NSW) does not simply reverse the Cunneen decision.
-It amends the principal act so as to validate retrospectively the investigations that had led to the recent convictions, as well as the convictions themselves so far as affected by the Cunneen interpretation of the ICAC's powers.
-It also retrospectively validates other investigations by the ICAC up to that decision, and confirms that the ICAC is able to refer those investigations and any evidence gained by them to some other, unspecified person or body.
-The future of the ICAC's powers will be considered by a review, which premier Baird had announced on 5 May, to be headed by former High Court chief justice Murray Gleeson and to report by 10 July.
+On 6 May 2015, the NSW government rushed through the parliament, with all-party support, a bill to amend the Independent Commission Against Corruption Act.
+The amendments, which came into effect immediately, reversed the Cunneen decision; they also amended the principal Act so as to validate retrospectively the investigations that had led to the recent convictions, the convictions affected by the Cunneen interpretation of the ICAC's powers, and other ICAC investigations.
+The High Court dismissed a subsequent challenge against the amendment act.

-Following the Cunneen decision, the ICAC confirmed that it would agree to court orders that would declare invalid its findings against mine owner Travers Duncan and other businessmen involved in a mining venture over the Obeid family's farm.
-The number of earlier investigations affected has been estimated at between eight and at least 50.

-Duncan challenged the 2015 amendment act, claiming that it infringed the separation of powers established in the federal constitution, which as settled in Kable flows through to the NSW courts by cross-vesting.
-On 9 September 2015, the High Court unanimously dismissed that appeal, awarding costs against Duncan.

-In October 2021, ICAC announced an investigation into whether then-Premier Gladys Berejiklian had breached public trust or encouraged corrupt behaviour during her romantic relationship with MP Daryl Maguire.
-In response to ICAC's announcement, Berejiklian announced her intention to resign as Premier and as a member of the Legislative Assembly.
-On 29 June 2023, ICAC found that Berejiklian had engaged in "serious corrupt conduct" by refusing to report Maguire's corrupt statements to her, but did not recommend criminal charges against her as ICAC evidence is not admissible in criminal court due to the loss of the right to silence within hearings.
-In September 2023, Berejiklian lodged legal action against ICAC, seeking judicial review of their findings against her.
+In October 2021, the ICAC announced an investigation into whether Premier Gladys Berejiklian had breached public trust or encouraged corrupt behaviour during her romantic relationship with MP Daryl Maguire.
+In response, Berejiklian announced her intention to resign as premier and as a member of the Legislative Assembly.
+On 29 June 2023, the ICAC found that Berejiklian had engaged in "serious corrupt conduct" by refusing to report Maguire's corrupt statements to her, but did not recommend criminal charges against her as ICAC evidence is not admissible in criminal court.
+In September 2023, Berejiklian lodged legal action to seek a judicial review of the ICAC's findings against her.

+2026 investigation Into NSW Liberal Party

+In July 2026, the ICAC started public hearings for Operation Rosny.
+This is an investigation into allegations that senior New South Wales Liberal Party officials had been involved in a smear campaign to oust David Chandler, the NSW building commissioner, and former police minister, Liberal Party MP David Elliott, at the behest of the fugitive property developer Jean Nassif.
+Under NSW law, property developers and their proxies are prohibited from making political donations.
+Nassif, who fled Australia to avoid arrest for alleged fraud offences, had supported a group of conservative Christian, right-wing Liberals known as "The Reformers".
+The group, which included two brothers of former Premier Dominic Perrottet, was formed to influence government decisions, for branch stacking and to influence preselection for Liberal candidates.

+Nassif allegedly paid a total of $2,000,000 AUD to Reformers members; hotel baron Michael O’Hara paid $165,000; and Catholic Schools NSW, a peak body for around 600 private diocese Catholic schools, donated over $250,000.